 We all have strengths inside of us that are the true gem of who we are.
-Yes, you can develop your strengths, but there are also those strengths that have been with us from the very beginning.
 Some of us have a knack for polishing our gem and letting it shine.
-Some of us let it get dull and hide among the rubble.
+Some of us have hidden them for one reason or another.
 Some of us are so disconnected from our gem, that we have trouble finding it at all.

 My gem was glimmering in grade 6 when I started to notice that my friends would come to me and just talk to me about something that was bothering them.
 “What should I do Melissa?” they would say.
 Sometimes I had an opinion about what they should do, and sometimes I didn’t.
 Sometimes just listening seemed to be enough.

 Noticing this recurring role I had on the playground, led me to believe that maybe I should be a psychologist.

 For some, this noticing leads to finding ways to polish a gem, let it gleam, and beautifully follow your dream at an early age.
 For others, like me, a path may be influenced by others or by practicalities or rational thinking that can be introduced in a variety of ways.
 I began to adopt thoughts like: be careful; you don’t want to listen to other people’s problems all day and you are probably too sensitive to handle the emotions of others.
 It might become a burden for you.
 Don’t you think it will be too hard on you to be a psychologist?

 The gap had closed so tightly around the light shining from my gem that by grade 8 graduation I remember distinctly writing in my yearbook that I wanted to be an advertiser (I don’t even think I knew what this meant but just that it was an acceptable occupation that I would not be questioned).
 Even then, I knew it was a lie within my heart.

 The good news is your gem is always there and no matter what stage you are at in sharing it, it does not leave you.
 It is always finding ways to emerge and show you the light that it is capable of emitting.